tryscer/portfolio/flock/flock-music.md

 "That's easy," I say with glee.
 "Roll Over Beethoven.
 Now fix my friend's car please".

 "Not so fast, Susie Q", says Eddie.
 My heart sinks.
-"You are correct in identifying the genius guitarslinger involved, but got the song all wrong.
+"You are correct in identifying the genius guitar-slinger involved, but got the song all wrong.
 This, of course, is Rolly Polly by Chuck Barry".

 "I told you," whispers Barry.
 The drunkard goes back to sleep.
 Eddie pushes his glass towards Barry and gleefully tilts the bottle over it.
 Barry looks at his glass, then at the passed-out man next to him.